VladLunca/event-platform/README.md

 ## Core Functionality

 **Event Management**: Users with the `OWNER_EVENT` role create and manage artistic events.
 Each event has a name, optional location, and description.
-Owners can define multiple ticket packages per event, each with a fixed seat count.
+Owners can define one or more ticket packages per event in a single operation, each with a fixed seat count.
 Only the event owner can modify or delete their own events and packages.
 Admins have unrestricted access.
+Event browsing is public — no account is required to list or view events.

 **Ticket Sales**: Clients browse public event and package listings and purchase tickets for any package with available seats.
 The system tracks sold tickets in real time and blocks purchases when a package reaches capacity.
 Each ticket is identified by a UUID generated at purchase time.
+Immediately after purchase, the Angular client automatically registers the UUID in the client profile — no manual step required.

 **Client Profiles**: Clients maintain a personal profile stored in MongoDB with optional public information and social media links.
-After purchasing a ticket, the Angular frontend registers the ticket UUID in the client's profile through the client-service.
-The client-service validates ticket existence by querying the event-service before persisting the UUID.
+The profile page displays each registered ticket enriched with the event name, package name, and seat count — resolved live from the event-service.
+The client-service validates ticket ownership via a chain call to the event-service before persisting any UUID.

-**Account Administration**: A dedicated `ADMIN` role creates user accounts and assigns roles.
+**Account Administration**: A self-registration page at `/register` allows anyone to create a `CLIENT` or `OWNER_EVENT` account.
+The `ADMIN` role can additionally create accounts with any role including `ADMIN`.
 Admins do not interact with event or client data.

 ---